ChristianNguyendinh/ffxiv_companion/README.md

 # wadup

 ### Todo:
-- Make a simple page with bootstrap that has a search bar with autocomplete for the items
+- Make a simple page with bootstrap that has a search bar with autocomplete for the items - ADD STYLE - unusable without it rn
 - The crafting companion
 ---- Make a table for recipes?
 ---- When a user adds a recipe for an item, it adds a list of item IDs for a recipe w/ foreign key?